origamiman72/origamiman72.github.io/index.md

    <h1 class="title">Hi!
 I'm <span class="accent">Abhik Ahuja</span>.</h1>

    <p markdown="1">
-   I'm an incoming M.Phil student studying Visual Computing at the [University of Cambridge](https://www.cst.cam.ac.uk/).
+   I'm an M.Phil student studying Visual Computing at the [University of Cambridge](https://www.cst.cam.ac.uk/).
 I am particularly interested in problems relating to 3D vision and computational photography.
 I recently graduated from [UC Berkeley](https://cs.berkeley.edu/) with a double major in Computer Science and Mathematics.
 There, I worked with [Professor Angjoo Kanazawa](https://people.eecs.berkeley.edu/~kanazawa/) and [Matthew Tancik](https://matthewtancik.com) on visual computing projects such as [Nerfstudio](https://nerf.studio).
 I have previously interned at Amazon, where I worked on backend infrastructure.
    </p>

    <p markdown="1">